 Starting with the Population tab (Figure 4), we see that our SCN9A stop gain is indeed novel for both gnomAD Exomes and 1KGenomes frequency tracks.
 This makes the assessment of criteria straightforward where we select No for BS1 (allele frequency is greater than expected for the disorder), and Yes to PM2 (absent from controls in population catalogs).

 As the criteria are assessed and collected, the variant dashboard will present the current classification criteria as well as the GHI developed classification meter seen in Figure 5.
-The GHI pathogenicity meter serves as another layer of evidence to help clarify the variants impact by feeding all relevant criteria into a probability algorithm.
+The GHI pathogenicity meter serves as another layer of evidence to help clarify the impact of the variants by feeding all relevant criteria into a probability algorithm.
 Let’s move on and investigate this variant’s impact on the gene.

 VSClinical Part II: Variant Impact on SCN9A